Alistair1231/my-userscripts/EvolveIdleSavegameBackup.md

 I lost my save game 😞, so I created a quick backup solution using GitHub Gist to store save data.

 ### Key Features:
 - **Automatic Upload:** On first use, you'll be prompted to enter your Gist ID and Personal Access Token.
 These credentials are stored as plain text in the local storage.
-To create a token, you can use this link: https://github.com/settings/tokens/new?scopes=gist&description=EvolveIdleSavegameBackup
+  - To create a token, you can use this link: https://github.com/settings/tokens/new?scopes=gist&description=EvolveIdleSavegameBackup
-- **Manual Setup:** You need to manually create the Gist and enter its ID in the settings.
-You can do that here: https://gist.github.com/gists/new
+  - To create a Gist, use this link: https://gist.github.com/ (public/private doesn't matter for the script to work).
 - **Export Settings:** Saves are exported to the filename specified in the settings.
 - **Import Flexibility:** Import your save from any file in the Gist, making it easy to restore data after switching devices or PCs.
 - **Backup Options:**